achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Observations/README.md

 **Citation:**
 Users who apply the code resulting in presentations/publications are kindly asked to cite the publication below:\
-*Chevuturi A, Klingaman NP, Rudorff CM, Coelho CAS, Schongart J (2021) Forecasting annual maximum water level for Negro River at Manaus.
-Climate Resilience and Sustainability, in prep.*
+*Chevuturi A, Klingaman NP, Rudorff CM, Coelho CAS, Schongart J (2021) Forecasting annual maximum water level for the Negro River at Manaus.
+Climate Resilience and Sustainability, submitted.*